Park Name: Old Settlers' Park

 - Boat Launch (Non-motorized)

 Sample activities include:

-For information on potentially reserving the Chapel, please contact Marsha Rose at 231-334-4053, or by email at email@example.com.
+For information only regarding Chapel reservations, please contact Marsha Rose at 231-334-4053, or by email at email@example.com.

 - July 4th Flag Raising

 - Old Settlers Annual Picnic